-The mission of ESCC Learning Resources Center/Library Division, an integral part of the College’s instructional programs, is to provide resources, equipment, and services of highest quality to meet the educational, informational, and recreational needs of students, faculty, staff, and community.
+The mission of ESCC Learning Resources Center/Library Division, an integral part of the college’s instructional programs, is to provide resources, equipment, and services of the highest quality to meet the educational, informational, and recreational needs of students, faculty, staff, and the community.

 The LRC is closed on all holidays that the college is closed and between semesters.
 Call 334.347.2623, ext.
 2271 to confirm hours.

 |7:45 a.m – 7:00 p.m.||7:45 a.m – 7:00 p.m.||7:45 a.m. – 5:30 p.m.||7:45 a.m. – 7:00 p.m.||CLOSED|